Customize Braille Text Cursor in Windows 11

 Narrator is a screen-reading app built into Windows that reads the text on your screen aloud and describes events for users with low vision or blindness.

-When you use the Narrator app, you can turn on or off its keyboard shortcutslaunch it automaticallyadjust the voice, speed, and volumemanage natural voiceslower other apps volume when Narrator is speakingchange Narrator audio output devicechange verbosity levelemphasize formatted textenable or disable Narrators phonetic readingpause for punctuationadjust how the Narrator read advanced detailsadjust the way capitalized text is readadd a braille display with Narratorchange the input/output language for a braille displaychange input/output table types, change notification timeout settings, and more.
+When you use the Narrator app, you can turn on or off its keyboard shortcutslaunch it automaticallyadjust the voice, speed, and volumemanage natural voiceslower other apps volume when the Narrator is speakingchange Narrator audio output devicechange verbosity levelemphasize formatted textenable or disable Narrators phonetic readingpause for punctuationadjust how the Narrator read advanced detailsadjust the way capitalized text is readadd a braille display with Narratorchange the input/output language for a braille displaychange input/output table types, change notification timeout settings, and more.

 Another setting one can configure with braille display using Narrator is how the text cursor is displayed.
 You can select multiple configuration options, including hiding the text cursor completely.